marmelab/checkoid/Readme.md

 ```

 #### or
-Take another validator and return a new validator that apply the validations of both validator.
-But will only return the errors from the second, if the first return no error.
-Like a logical or.
+Takes another validator and returns a new validator that apply the validations of both validator.
+It will only return the errors if both validator are invalid.
+If one of the two pass, the error of the other one will get ignored.

 ```js